Introduction: Why Improving Diet for Mental Health Matters

 Is it true that gut health affects the brain?

-Yes.
+Yes, indeed.
 The gut-brain axis is a well-established concept.
-A healthy gut microbiome supports better mental health and mood balance.
+Therefore, a healthy gut microbiome supports better mental health and mood balance.

 How fast can I feel mental health benefits from changing my diet?

-Some people report improvements in mood and energy levels within days, but significant and lasting changes often take weeks.
+Some people report improvements in mood and energy within days.
+However, significant and lasting changes often take weeks.
+Ultimately, consistency is what matters most.

 Should I avoid carbs to improve mental health?